 What is a Legal Separation?

-Legal separation is a process through which couples separate but remain married.
+Legal separation is a process by which couples separate while remaining married.
 During this period, the couple can live apart but cannot remarry.
-Additionally, neither spouse is allowed to remarry while legally separated.
-Only through a divorce can a couple can enter into another marriage.
+Additionally, neither spouse may remarry while legally separated.
+Only through a divorce can a couple enter into another marriage.
 Many couples resort to this legal recourse to end a relationship without losing specific benefits of marriage, such as healthcare plan coverage.

 Do I Need a Separation Agreement?

-Through the formal separation process, much like in divorce cases, the couples will need to make important decisions regarding custody, child support, property division, and other legal matters.
-While dealing with these issues can happen as part of the separation process, entering into a separation agreement can help you save time and money by agreeing ahead of time.
+In a formal separation, as in divorce cases, the couple will need to make important decisions regarding custody, child support, property division, and other legal matters.
+While dealing with these issues can happen as part of the separation process, entering into a separation agreement can help you save time and money by addressing them in advance.

-Unlike the formal separation process, a separation agreement can be done without the intervention of the court.
+Unlike the formal separation process, a separation agreement can be entered into without the court's intervention.
 However, if the separating couple cannot reach an agreement, then the court may step in.
 Our skilled lawyers have extensive experience handling family law cases in California.
 This type of legal process requires extreme attention to detail and caution.
 An experienced family law attorney can guide you through the process.

 Filing for Legal Separation in California

 The first step in your legal separation process is establishing the grounds for the separation.
 In the State of California, you can separate from your spouse in two instances: you can legally separate or divorce your spouse based on incurable insanity or irreconcilable differences.
-Most legal separation cases happen because of the latter.
+Most legal separation cases stem from the latter.

 Irreconcilable differences refer to circumstances within the marriage that have caused the irremediable breakdown of the marital relationship.
 Common examples of irreconcilable differences include lack of communication, lack of sexual intimacy, debt problems, and other issues affecting the marriage.

-Once the couple has decided the grounds for their legal separation, they have to fill Form FL-100.
-This legal Form used to star an uncontested divorce process.
-An uncontested divorce is one where both parties have agreed on all terms established on their separation agreement.
-As a requisite, at least one of the spouses must have been a legal resident of the state at least six months prior to filing their FL-100.
+Once the couple has decided on the grounds for their legal separation, they must complete Form FL-100.
+This legal form is used to initiate an uncontested divorce.
+An uncontested divorce is one in which both parties have agreed to all terms set forth in their separation agreement.
+As a prerequisite, at least one of the spouses must have been a legal resident of the state for at least 6 months prior to filing the FL-100.

 Once you have completed the forms, it is essential to review all the documents before filing them with the court.
 Filing an inaccurate and incomplete FL-100 can hurt your case.
 While most of these errors can be fixed, they can cost you money, time, and unnecessary stress down the road.